stleye/SortingAlgorithms/Readme.md

-# Sorting algorithms implemented as Array extension
+# Sorting algorithms implemented as Array extensions in Swift

-I implemented some sorting algorithms as extension of the Array data structure

 ### QuickSort
 ### HeapSort